 Various (less common) |

 Economic efficiency: Geosynthetics are often more economical than traditional methods which rely on thicker pavements or extensive drainage systems.
-By reducing the need for materials, site logistics, and inexpensive labour costs, Strata Geosystems can impact construction costs by as much as 35%.
+By reducing the need for materials, site logistics, and relatively reduced labour costs, geosynthetic solutions can reduce overall construction costs, in some cases by as much as 30-35%

 Faster construction: Easy installation of geosynthetics reduces construction time and traffic disruptions, leading to cost savings since it arrives in customizable sizes of rolls, for length and width both.

-Pavement design is an important aspect of construction –whether it’s national highways, state roads, or for borders.
-There are conditions to consider –which affect how thick the road should be, temperature profiles, freeze-thaw cycles, and a lot more affect the design itself.
-While the list below is not exhaustive, it provides an indicative guide into the factors.
+While the list below is not exhaustive, it also provides an indicative guide into the factors.
 Other aspects that should influence decision making would include stress analysis, moisture content of the materials, traffic and loading, drainage and hydraulics among a wider list of details.

 Tell us a little about yourself and what you’re looking for, and our experts will get back to you with a perfect solution!